Thomas Horton (soldier)

 Colonel Thomas Horton, January 1603 to October 1649, was a member of the minor gentry from Leicestershire who served in the Parliamentarian army during the Wars of the Three Kingdoms.
-A regicide who approved the Execution of Charles I in January 1649, Horton was also a religious Independent who later became a Baptist.
+Like many other of those who approved the Execution of Charles I in January 1649, Horton was a religious Independent.
 His family was closely connected to Sir Arthur Haselrig, one of the Five Members whose attempted arrest by Charles I in January 1642 was a major step on the road to the First English Civil War.

 During the 1648 Second English Civil War, Horton played a significant role in ending the revolt in South Wales, and was rewarded with grants of land in Pembrokeshire.
 In August 1649, his regiment was selected for service in Ireland; he died of disease at Wexford in October, and has no known grave.

-Personal details
+Early life

 Thomas Horton was born in Gumley, Leicestershire, second son of William Horton (1576-1638) and Isabell Freeman (died after 1649).
 In 1608, William purchased lands in Gumley, and thus ranked as a member of the minor gentry.
 Thomas was one of eight surviving children, including his elder brother John (died before 1664), James, Andrew (died after 1662), Robert (died before 1649), William (1613-after 1651), Elizabeth and Mary.
 Based on legal documents, with the exception of Robert, all were still alive in 1649, but there are few other details available.

 In 1645, he married the daughter of John and Margaret St Loe; she presumably died soon after, as unlike her parents, she is not mentioned in his will, who are named as guardians of his son Thomas.
 It is suggested this is the Thomas Horton who emigrated to Milton, Massachusetts, and died in Rehoboth, Massachusetts in 1710.